Creed Taylor: The Bethlehem years

-Shortly thereafter, Taylor relocated to New York City in order to pursue his dream of becoming a record producer.
+Shortly thereafter, Taylor told his parents that he did not want to become a doctor, as they wished, or a psychologist, but wanted to work in jazz.
+He relocated to New York City in order to pursue his dream of becoming a record producer.
 Although he had no formal training in record production, he recalls that his "mix of naivete and positive thinking" convinced him that he could succeed.
-After arriving in NYC, Taylor approached another Duke University alum who was running Bethlehem Records.
-Taylor persuaded the label to allow him to record the vocalist Chris Connor with the trio of pianist Ellis Larkins.
+After arriving in NYC, Taylor approached a drummer friend, a Duke University alum, working in the record business there.
+His friend then introduced him to Gus Wildi who was running Bethlehem Records.
+Taylor persuaded Wildi to allow him to record the vocalist Chris Connor, who Bethlehem had been trying to unsuccessfully push in the pop music genre, with the trio of pianist Ellis Larkins in a jazz setting.
 Due in part to the album's success, Taylor became head of artists and repertoire for Bethlehem, where he remained during its two most significant years, recording such artists as Oscar Pettiford, Ruby Braff, Carmen McRae, Charles Mingus, Herbie Mann, Charlie Shavers, and the J.J.
 Johnson-Kai Winding Quintet.

 The ABC-Paramount years

 In 1956 Taylor left Bethlehem to join ABC-Paramount, where, four years later, he founded the subsidiary label Impulse!.
 Motivated by the idea of a label dedicated to tasteful, current jazz, Taylor worked with ABC-Paramount executive Harry Levine to advocate for the label, which he dubbed "The New Wave in Jazz".
 It was Taylor who signed John Coltrane to Impulse!, rather than Coltrane's better known producer at the label, Bob Thiele.
 Taylor's accomplishments during this period also included gaining immediate credibility for the label by releasing successful gate-fold albums by Ray Charles, Gil Evans, J.J.
 Johnson and Kai Winding, and Oliver Nelson.
 Taylor was sensitive to the importance of album cover design to visually attract people to the music, and he regularly hired photographers Pete Turner and Arnold Newman to create cover images.
 Taylor's successful Impulse! albums regularly blurred the genre-based lines between jazz and popular music, and his superb production values became the hallmark of the label.